coydog/ypsnarf-2013/README.md

 Linux has different types with different names for ypresp_key_val members.
 Solaris used a generic "datum" type with length and pointer to data.
-Linux uses different types for differnet members.
+Linux uses different types for different members.
 Members are ordered differently too.
 So the types are incompatible, but more or less equivalent. lol.

-This program used bool, which really needs <stdbool.h> in C99.
+This program used bool, which really needs `<stdbool.h>` in C99.
 Added for Linux (Sun Studio seems to have supported bool as an extension).

 Also Linux uses xdrproc_t instead of xdr_proc for.
 Look equivalent.